Bossy-Ye/qRaman-Batt/Docs/THRESHOLDS_GUIDE.md

 - Define SNR as **peak height / baseline-noise std** in the window.
 - From local runs at “normal” and “low” SNR, find the lowest SNR where fits remain reliable (RMSE ≤ ε, confidence ≥ τ).
 - Set **SNR_min** just above that elbow.
 Typical: **SNR_min ≈ 5–8**.
+- Temporarily use SNR_min = 6, then recompute after the first 10-20 runs.

 ---